AldurD392/UnitedTweetAnalyzer/README.md

 ```

 ### Other classifiers
-Our system out-of-the-box includes a great number of classifiers and can be easily extended.
+Our system includes, out-of-the-box, a great number of classifiers and can be easily extended.
-We've tested those classifiers, but we couldn't manage to gather enough main memory space to report their results with this huge dataset.
+We've tested all those classifiers, but we couldn't manage to gather enough main memory space to report their results with our whole dataset.
 Anyway, we'd be happy to hear from you. :)

+### Performance
+We've chosen by design and for simplicity, to store our data in an SQLite database.
+It suits our needs, because it can be easily handled by Maven without any other dependency, but is slow while querying data in our big dataset (a Users-Tweets joint query takes ~10 seconds).
+Switching to a faster database storage would dramatically improve the performance of the system but is beyond the scope of our project.

+Storage aside, each learning algorithm comes with its own performances.
+Nonetheless, our system is designed to exploit maximize the performance while minimizing the necessary memory.

 ## Authors
 Adriano Di Luzio & Danilo Francati